Nebraska beach volleyball to kick off eighth season in Texas

 Nebraska's final match in Hawaii will be against Washington at the Ching Complex on March 23.
 After that, Nebraska will play six matches in Irvine, California, from March 26-28.

-As in the past, Nebraska is not attempting to qualify for the NCAA championship.
-This will be the fifth season that there has been a NCAA championship in women’s beach volleyball, with UCLA and Southern California combining to win all the titles.
+As in the past, Nebraska is not attempting to qualify for the NCAA Championship.
+This will be the fifth season that there has been an NCAA Championship in women’s beach volleyball, with UCLA and Southern California combining to win all the titles.
 This is Nebraska’s eighth season having a beach team.